herbeline/thesis/01 - INSPIRATIONS.md

 # Games

-The Legend of Zelda
+- Survival Games (Walden)

-Okami
+- Adventure Games with proeminent nature (The Legend of Zelda, Okami)

-Alba: a Wildlife Adventure
+- Engaged Games (Alba: a Wildlife Adventure)

-Spore
+- Simulation Games about evolving in nature (Spore)

 # Filmography